divipp/pandoc-haskell/pandocHaskell.md

 :   Haskell library and/or a set of Haskell executables

 ### Phases of execution of Haskell programs

+Knowing phases of execution helps to understand error messages.

 1.  *lexical analysis*
     -   recognize the beginning and end of "words" and punctuation